khinsen/leibniz/README.md

 Each branch has a short note in this place that explains its reason for being.
 This branch (master) always contains the version currently considered most useful.

+Note that all branches except master may be rebased, or modified in other ways.
+If you want to fork this repository, please don't rely on any branch other than master.